racingjellyfish/TrueSkillServer/README.md

 20. for each match show the probability of the actual result, is this possible before the match is played?  see: TrueSkillFactorGraph.getProbabilityOfRanking()
 21. could this be used to analyse football matches/horse races/etc?
-22. DONE publish true skill library code to npm
 23. ...

+###Done###
+1. figure out how to package a module for re-use
+5. upload true skill library code to github
+22. publish true skill library code to npm